vlitzke/kitchenflies/DNAseq/10_callSNPs/README.md

 tried downloading older version to no avail - think you need mamba

----
+## Identify sites in proximity of InDels with a minimum count of 20 across all samples pooled and mask sites 5bp up- and downstream of InDel.

-3) identify sites in proximity of InDels with a minimum count of 20 across all samples pooled and mask sites 5bp up- and downstream of InDel. python scripts/DetectIndels.py \
+python scripts/DetectIndels.py \
 --mpileup DrosEU.mpileup.gz \
 --minimum-count 20 \